About Recovery College

 Recovery is a journey, not a destination

 Address 300, 10010-105 St NW, Edmonton, AB T5J 1C4

-Everyone is welcome to attend our free courses and drop-in classes.
-No previous experience is required and with 6 courses to choose from, there is a course for everyone.
+Everyone is welcome to attend our free courses.
+No previous experience is required and with a variety of courses to choose from, there is something for everyone.

 If you have any further questions, do not hesitate to contact our Recovery College Coordinator at 780-414-6333 (direct line) or email@example.com.
 We look forward to connecting with you.

 We are proud to work with many community partners, including:

 Bissell Centre, County of Strathcona FCSS, The Family Centre, L.Y.
 Cairns, REACH Edmonton, and Stony Plain FCSS.
 If your community organization would like to partner with us, please contact Gail Haynes (firstname.lastname@example.org) or call 780-414-6300.

 Our courses offer more structured learning experiences than many group programs.
 They’re designed with input from qualified and experienced educators AND people with lived experience.
 Each course has clear learning outcomes and activities to explore and build knowledge.
 Peer Support is at the heart of everything we do, and we believe everyone in the room has valuable insight to share.
 We see everyone as a teacher and a learner at the same time, including our facilitators.

 Nothing!
 All courses are free, but you must register before attending.